Ask the Experts

 Typically, local anesthetics alone are adequate to provide pain relief.
 Sometimes oral sedatives are also given.

 How long does the procedure take?

-Our most commonly performed procedure, which combines the stem cells from your bone marrow (BMAC) and fat with the platelet cells from your blood (PRP) including cytokine therapy takes about 3 ½ – 4 hours to complete.
+Our most commonly performed procedure, which combines the regenerative cells from your bone marrow (BMAC) and fat with the platelet cells from your blood (PRP) including cytokine therapy takes about 3 ½ – 4 hours to complete.

 How quickly can I feel better?